BCIT-SoCAS/ceons/README.md

 **C:** Choose between traffic generator types (e.g., No backup, Shared backup, and Dedicated backup).
 This is the ability for a network to recover from resource failures.

+**D:** Choose a year to generate traffic based on the year selected

-**D:** Erlang number input determines the network traffic intensity.
+**E:** Erlang number input determines the network traffic intensity.

-**E:** Seed number input is used by a random number generator to make the same simulation multiple times (produces same result).
+**F:** Seed number input is used by a random number generator to make the same simulation multiple times (produces same result).

-**F:** Alpha number input determines the probability of link failure.
+**G:** Alpha number input determines the probability of link failure.

-**G:** Demands count number input is the number of demands to be simulated in the network.
+**H:** Number of requests to be simulated in the network.

-**H:** Allows modulation to be changed dynamically in simulation.

 **I:** Modulation types to be used during simulation.

+**J:** Allows modulation to be changed dynamically in simulation.

-**J:** Number of candidate paths for each request to reach a destination.
+**K:** Number of candidate paths for each request to reach a destination.

+**L:** Simulation execution controls lets you start, pause and stop a simulation

+**M:** Resets the topology to the initial state (in case the topology becomes bugged).

-**K:** Allows you to send a email notification when your simulation is done as well as any errors that occurred.
+**N:** Allows you to send a email notification when your simulation is done as well as any errors that occurred.

-**L:** Begins simulation.

-**M:** Pauses and restarts the simulation.

-**N:** Cancels running simulation or reloads simulation if not running.

-**O:** Resets the topology to the initial state (in case the topology becomes bugged).

 ## 3b)  Simulation Settings Controller (Multiple Simulations)
 ![image alt text](./docs/image_23.png)